Yandy Díaz Player Props: Rays vs. Royals

 Yandy Díaz At The Plate

-- Diaz leads Tampa Bay with 73 hits, batting .303 this season with 27 extra-base hits.
+- Diaz leads Tampa Bay in total hits (76) this season while batting .309 with 27 extra-base hits.

-- Among qualifying batters, he ranks eighth in batting average, while his on-base percentage ranks eighth and he is 14th in slugging.
+- Among qualified hitters, he ranks seventh in batting average, while his on-base percentage ranks eighth and he is 13th in slugging.

-- Diaz enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .227.
+- Diaz will look to extend his five-game hitting streak.
+He's batting .364 during his last outings.

+- Diaz has picked up a hit in 70.3% of his 64 games this season, with multiple hits in 35.9% of them.

-- In 38.1% of his games this season, Diaz has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in five contests.
+- In 37.5% of his games this season, Diaz has tallied at least one RBI.
+In eight of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.